 Passing the time

 It is important to give a person who is dying something to fill the day, something to help them feel needed.
 It can be very healthy to read a book together, because a good book is like a garden, it needs time to grow and develop, allowing the reader to fully relax and refresh themselves in it.

-To work with paint is another wonderful tool to deal with fear and anger.
+Painting is another wonderful tool to help deal with emotions.
 When neither the dying individual nor their caregiver wants to talk about their feelings because it is too painful, they can close their eyes, pick up a brush and paint.
 Sometimes their subconscious speaks to them through their art.
 And then, like the studio of an artist, the caregiver can make the room around their loved one's bed a sacred place where imagination can gently run free, a place for their spirit to breathe.

 Those people who are painting or being creative in other ways live in the present.
-My friend Josh, just 55 years-old, lived his final weeks in hospice house surrounded by his three beautiful daughters.
+My friend Josh, just 55 years old, lived his final weeks in a hospice house surrounded by his three beautiful daughters.
 Lots of laughter erupted while they were painting together.
 At the end, there were over 50 paintings in his room.
 His last painting had two different shades of blue—water and sky—and in the middle he painted a flying bird.
-He died shortly after.
+He died shortly thereafter.
 Perhaps he wanted to tell us that he was finally free.

 Stopping eating and drinking

 In the final stage of life, we want to have our loved ones around us as long as possible, so we make them eat.
 But is it really good for them?
 Withholding food and water becomes a highly emotional question that many caregivers have to deal with at the end.
 If a person is still enjoying food, we are happy to feed them, but what about those dying individuals who want to stop eating and drinking?